tkeating/mt-plugin-HTMLExcerpt/README.markdown

 ## Overview
 Allows fully formatted HTML excerpts by adding new global filter called html_sentences, allowing you to pull X number of sentences with full HTML formatting, e.g. tables, hyperlinks, bold, italics, etc.
+Any orphaned HTML tags will be corrected automatically.

 ## DEPENDENCIES ##
 Requires the HTML::Tidy or HTML::Lint module.
 As of version 1.2, the `HTML::Lint` module is bundled into extlib.
 The HTML::Tidy module will be used if installed, otherwise it falls back to the HTML::Lint module.
 The author recommends you install HTML::Tidy from cpan if possible.